1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 li.querySelector('label').textContent = todo.title;
 ```

-In general, any user input needs to be set to the DOM using textContent and you're fine.
+Any user input must be set to the DOM using `textContent`.
+If you do that, then you're fine.

 Beyond this, there is a new [Trusted Types API](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) for sanitizing generated HTML.
-I would use this new API if I was generating nested markup with dynamic, user-input data.
+I would use this new API if I were generating nested markup with dynamic, user-input data.
 (Note that this new API isn't available yet in Safari, but hopefully, it will be soon)

 > Trusted Types not being everywhere is fine.
-You can use them where they're supported and get early warning of issues that way.
+You can use them where they're supported and get early warning of issues.
 Security improves as browsers improve, and usage turns into an incentive for lagging engines ([source](https://twitter.com/slightlylate/status/1523425952218292224))

 Suppose you want a library to build your app template strings without using textContent manually.
 In that case, you can use a library like [DOMPurify](https://github.com/cure53/DOMPurify), which uses Trusted Types API under the hood.

 ## #3: "Frameworks Provide DOM Diffing and DOM Diffing is Necessary"

-The most common criticism cited was the lack of DOM Diffing in vanilla JavaScript.
+The most common criticism was the lack of DOM Diffing in vanilla JavaScript.

 > A reactive UI/diff engine is non-negotiable for me.